MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

 ## Invite external admins

-Cloud App Security enables you to invite external admins (MSSPs) as administrators of your organization's (MSSP customer) Cloud App Security portal.
-To add MSSPs, make sure Cloud App Security is enabled on MSSPs tenant and then add them as [Azure AD B2B collaboration users](/azure/active-directory/external-identities/add-users-administrator) in the MSSPs customers Azure portal.
-Once added, MSSPs can be configured as administrators and assigned any of the roles available in Cloud App Security.
+Defender for Cloud Apps enables you to invite external admins (MSSPs) as administrators of your organization's (MSSP customer) Defender for Cloud Apps portal.
+To add MSSPs, make sure Defender for Cloud Apps is enabled on MSSPs tenant and then add them as [Azure AD B2B collaboration users](/azure/active-directory/external-identities/add-users-administrator) in the MSSPs customers Azure portal.
+Once added, MSSPs can be configured as administrators and assigned any of the roles available in Defender for Cloud Apps.

-### To add MSSPs to the MSSP customer Cloud App Security portal
+### To add MSSPs to the MSSP customer Defender for Cloud Apps portal

 1. Add MSSPs as a guest in the MSSP customer directory using the steps under [Add guest users to the directory](/azure/active-directory/external-identities/add-users-administrator#add-guest-users-to-the-directory).
-1. Add MSSPs and assign an administrator role in the MSSP customer Cloud App Security portal using the steps under [Add additional admins](#add-additional-admins).
+1. Add MSSPs and assign an administrator role in the MSSP customer Defender for Cloud Apps portal using the steps under [Add additional admins](#add-additional-admins).
 Provide the same external email address used when adding them as guests in the MSSP customer directory.

-### Access for MSSPs to the MSSP customer Cloud App Security portal
+### Access for MSSPs to the MSSP customer Defender for Cloud Apps portal

-By default, MSSPs access their Cloud App Security tenant through the following URL: `https://portal.cloudappsecurity.com`.
+By default, MSSPs access their Defender for Cloud Apps tenant through the following URL: `https://portal.cloudappsecurity.com`.

-MSSPs however, will need to access the MSSP customer Cloud App Security portal using a tenant-specific URL in the following format: `https://portal.cloudappsecurity.com?tid=customer_tenant_id`.
+MSSPs however, will need to access the MSSP customer Defender for Cloud Apps portal using a tenant-specific URL in the following format: `https://portal.cloudappsecurity.com?tid=customer_tenant_id`.

 MSSPs can use the following steps to obtain the MSSP customer portal tenant ID and then use the ID to access the tenant-specific URL: